 - Permitting (local/state)

 - Depending on the location of your home, a county permit or state highway permit may be needed before your service can be installed.
-This may affect your service installation as we are dealing with 3rd CVCTX works closely with agencies to get permits approved in a timely manner (as quick as possible).
+This may affect your service installation date, however, CVCTX works closely with agencies to get permits approved in a timely manner (as quick as possible).

 - Utility poles examination